AdobeDocs/experience-manager-screens.en/help/user-guide/auto-registration-players.md

 * To ensure that the registration code is not compromised, configure the code in AEM just before starting the bulk registration and when done, please clear that field and save in AEM.

-* You can configure that the path `/bin/screens/`registration can only be accessed from known IP ranges if possible.
+* You can configure the path `/bin/screens/registration` to only be accessible from known IP ranges if possible.

 * Consider using an MDM to provision the player with the configuration.